alve1801/world_mapper/README.md

 - cannot export images

-29.5.21: I've fixed most of these, I intend to port it to my [engine](https://github.com/alve1801/engine) and then I'll upload
+29.5.21: I've fixed most of these, I intend to port it to my [engine](https://github.com/alve1801/engine) and then I'll update